 Cryptocurrencies and crypto exchanges were previously prohibited under Islamic Law in Egypt.
 But in 2019, the complete ban was lifted and replaced by a new regulation requiring licensing from the Central Bank of Egypt.
 In more recent news, issuing and trading in crypto can only be done without breaching any Sharia Law or Fatwa.

-This means that while not technically illegal, dealings in crypto might actually breach Islamic rules – religious leaders were concerned that cryptocurrency might encourage fraudulent activities.
+This means that while not technically illegal, dealings in crypto might breach Islamic rules – religious leaders were concerned that cryptocurrency might encourage fraudulent activities.

 Thailand’s attempts for Bitcoin regulation resulted in major inconveniences for the crypto industry.
 The Thai Securities and Exchange Commission (SEC) is the responsible body that registers and approves coins and their operators.